Yankees’ Cole demands ball, completes 3-hit gem vs Astros

 Cole bounced back after permitting four runs in 3 1/3 innings for his shortest start since 2016 against the Mets his last time out.
 That came after he yielded eight hits and six runs — both season highs — in five innings of a 9-2 loss to Boston on June 27.

 Greinke lasted just four innings, allowing three hits and one run in his first loss since May 25, snapping a four-game winning streak.

-Cole walked two batters in the fourth but didn’t allow a hit until Abraham Toro singled with one out in the fifth inning.
-He retired the next five batters before Gurriel singled with no outs in the seventh.

-He then struck out Alvarez on three pitches, freezing him with a low 100 mph fastball for a called third strike.
-Cole pounded his hand into his glove a couple of times as Alvarez trudged back to the dugout shaking his head.
+Baker said he pulled him early because of a sore right shoulder.

 TRAINER’S ROOM